Hubert von Herkomer: Career

 At Bushey, Herkomer built a large house, Lululaund, named after Lulu Griffith, the second of his three wives, in a heavily German style, designed about 1886 by the American architect Henry Hobson Richardson, for whom he painted a portrait.
 This house was completed in 1894 and thereafter served as studio and school.
 It contained a theatre, where Herkomer put on productions of his own plays and musical compositions and also made films.

 In 1899, King Otto of Bavaria ennobled Herkomer as "Ritter von Herkomer" and as a Knight of the Merit Order of the Bavarian Crown.
 The same year, he was awarded the Pour le Mérite award for the arts by the Emperor of Germany.

 On her deathbed, in 1901, Queen Victoria was initially photographed in study and eventually painted by Herkomer as an alternative to the more traditional mask produced in wax, which her son, the new king Edward VII, decried.
-The painting, showing the Queen lying half-length among lilies and other flowers, swathed in white tulle, her right hand holding a cross, is part of the Royal Collection held at Osborne House on the Isle of Wight, where it hangs in the Pavilion Principal Stairs Vestibule.
+The painting, showing the Queen lying half-length among lilies and other flowers, swathed in white tulle, her right hand holding a cross, is part of the Royal Collection, held at Osborne House on the Isle of Wight, where it hangs in the Pavilion Principal Stairs Vestibule.
+Herkomer delivered the inaugural address at the opening of Bristol City Museum & Art Gallery in 1903.
+His painting, The Old Guards' Cheer was given to the gallery by H. O. Wills purchased after being exhibited the same year by the Fine Art Society.
 In 1907, Herkomer was knighted by King Edward VII.